Richardaeld/Fat_Racoon_Kitchen/README.md

         + `date: ""`
         + `}`

-+ feature
-    + Feature is for a recipes feature ingredient
++ The feature collection:
+    + The feature collection stores the applications **Featured Ingredient**s.
-    + There must be a single feature in the collection for the page to function
+    + There must be a minimum of one **Featured Ingredient** document in the feature collection for the application to function.
+    + For the best UX a **Featured Ingredient** document amount of approximately 10 is advised.
+However, more would also be acceptable.
-    + each feature is structured as
+    + Each **Featured Ingredient** is structured as:
         + `{`
         + `name: "chicken"`
         + `}`
-+ recipes
-    + Recipe is where the sites recipes are stored.
++ The recipes collection:
+    + The recipe collection stores the applications recipes.
-    + There is no set number of entires for the site to function properly, however a better UX is provided when the head chef of the site has several recipes entered.
+    + There is no set number of documents for the application to function properly, however a better UX is provided when the head chef of the application has several recipe documents entered.

-+ users
++ The users collection:
-    + Users is where the sites user information is stored.
+    + The users collection stores the applications user information.
-    + There is no set number of entires for the site to function properly, however a better UX is provided if the site has a set head chef.
+    + There is no set number of documents for the application to function properly, however a better UX is provided if the application has a set head chef.

-+ fs.chunks
++ The fs.chunks Collection:
-    + Will be created automatically after first image is uploaded.
+    + Will be created automatically after the first image is uploaded.
-    + fs.chunks is for storage of images.
+    + The fs.chunks collection is for the storage of image data.
-+ fs.files
++ The fs.files collection:
-    + Will be created automatically after first image is uploaded.
+    + Will be created automatically after the first image is uploaded.
-    + fs.files is for storage of images.
+    + The fs.files collection is for the storage of image file data.

 # Tools and Credits
 ## Tools